-Yes, sports betting is legal in Ohio though no apps or sportsbooks have launched yet.
+Yes, sports betting is legal in Ohio though no apps or sportsbooks will launch until Jan.
+1, 2023.
 The enabling legislation was signed into law in December 2021 by Gov. Mike DeWine.

 - Connection to Ohio: Daily fantasy sports provider; will operate Hollywood Casino Toledo’s sportsbook app

 BetMGM Sportsbook is the sports betting wing of casino giant MGM Resorts International.
 Its recognizable brand name and easy ability to complement the offerings at MGM’s many land-based properties make it a popular choice in many areas.
 BetMGM Sportsbook Ohio itself yields more control to players’ open wagers than other sportsbooks with its “edit my bet” feature.

 - Connection to Ohio: Owner of Eldorado Gaming Scioto Downs; Caesars’ William Hill brand partnered with Scioto Downs on its app

-Caesars Sportsbook is a bit of a misnomer due to the fact that while it is the sportsbook representing the casino chain of the same name, it is also the home of the former Eldorado Resorts and William Hill brands.
+Caesars Sportsbook is a bit of a misnomer — while it is the sportsbook representing the casino chain of the same name, it is also the home of the former Eldorado Resorts and William Hill brands.
 Because of Caesars’ 2020 merger with Eldorado, it gained a key foothold in Ohio through one of the state’s racinos.
-Caesars sportsbook app is one of the most meat-and-potatoes app offerings of the major gambling companies, but its odds choices are top-notch and its managers have both the experience and ability to handle almost any bet imaginable.
+The Caesars Sportsbook app is one of the most meat-and-potatoes app offerings of the major gambling companies, but its odds choices are top-notch and its managers have both the experience and ability to handle almost any bet imaginable.

 - Connection to Ohio: Owner of Hard Rock Casino Cincinnati, which will utilize the Hard Rock Sportsbook app

 The Hard Rock Casino in Cincinnati holds the distinction of being the only tribal casino in Ohio, even though it is not on tribal lands and Ohio has no federally recognized tribes.
 The sale of the former JACK Casino Cincinnati to Hard Rock International in 2019 meant that Florida’s Seminole Tribe now had a Buckeye State property in its portfolio.
-Currently, Hard Rock’s app is, frankly, a bit mediocre, but the time until Ohio’s sports betting launch should allow HRI to make improvements to the site structure, features, and overall navigability.
+Once sports betting launches in Ohio, the market will have access to an all-new version of the Hard Rock Sportsbook app, which was recently launched in Arizona and Virginia.

 - Connection to Ohio: Partnered with Penn National Gaming, which owns multiple Hollywood Casino properties; Hollywood Casino Columbus will utilize the Barstool Sportsbook app

 Barstool Sportsbook continues to be one of the most polarizing betting sites in the world thanks to its edgy social media profile and reputation for brashness.
 These two elements keep the Barstool app as a subject of conversation, even if its actual presentation is still a bit lower quality than we’d like.
 Still, few other sportsbooks offer patrons the opportunity to be heard by a sportsbook app CEO, and parent company Penn National Gaming has elevated its profile considerably since purchasing the former sports blog.